kmkalpana2001/FPGA-Architecture-and-Programming/README.md

 **CTS(clock tree synthesis)**:-
                In this stage we built the clock tree by using inverters and buffers.In the chip clock signal is essential to the flip flops,to give the clock signal from clock source we built the clock tree.It is the process of balancing the clock skew and minimizing insertion delay in order to meet timing and power.

-Routing:-
+**Routing**:-
+               Before the routing stage the connection between the macros,standard cells,clock,i/o port are logical connections.In this stage we connect all the cells physically with the metal straps.

+Routing is divided into two parts.

+1)global routing.

+2)detailed routing.

-               Before the routing stage the connection between the macros,standard cells,clock,i/o port are logical connections.In this stage we connect all the cells physically with the metal straps.Routing is divided as two parts 1)global routing 2)detailed routing.The global routing will tell for which signal which metal layer is used.Before the detailed routing all are the logical connections.In detailed routing the physical connections are done.
+The global routing will tell for which signal which metal layer is used.Before the detailed routing all are the logical connections.In detailed routing the physical connections are done.

 **Signoff**:-
         After the routing the physical layout of chip is completed.In signoff stage all the tests are done to check the quality and performance of the layout before tapeout.After this the design is converted into GDS II file.

 **Fabrication**:-
                 By the GDS II file  information we fabricate the chip.The total design is converted into chip by the manufacturing process.